johnnyhoang510/Smackin/README.md

 ![searchfilters](https://user-images.githubusercontent.com/94396944/165652983-150775a3-8ffd-41fd-9c71-40e2ce66ff2d.gif)

 Originally, the searching and filtering of businesses was done on the front-end.
-I wanted users to be able to search for more than just the category and with the help of Ruby on Rails Active Record Queries, I was able to broaden the search to also include price and the name of the business.
+I decided I wanted users to be able to search for more than just the category and with the help of Ruby on Rails Active Record Queries, I was able to broaden the search in the backend to also include price and the name of the business.

 When this controller action hits, it will either send back a JSON object with filtered results or all the businesses if a query is not passed in.
 This approach will allow one thunk action to handle multiple scenarios.
 In addition, I also utilized the Rails "includes" method for eager loading, limiting the amount of queries that need to be executed.
 ```ruby